+2.13.1.
+Schools must abide by the Council's Financial Regulations and Contract Standing Orders in purchasing, tendering and contracting matters and must assess in advance, where relevant, the health and safety competence of contractors, taking account of the Council's policies and procedures and any

+EU Procurement Directives.

-- 2.13.1.Schools must abide by the Council's financial rules and standing orders in purchasing, tendering and contracting matters.
-This includes a requirement to assess in advance, where relevant, the health and safety competence of contractors, taking account of the Council's policies and procedure and any EU Procurement directives. - 2.13.2.
-This scheme is consistent with the Council's Financial Regulations and Standing Orders, and with the Best Practice Guide to Procurement.
-Links to these documents are at section 2.1 above. - 2.13.3.
-Schools are only required seek LA officer countersignature for any contracts for goods or services for a value above £60,000 in any one year. - 2.13.4.
-Schools must seek three tenders or quotations in respect of any contract with a value exceeding £10,000 in anyone one year. - 2.13.5.In the Standing Orders and the Best Practice Guide for Procurement: - References to "chief officer" include a headteacher; - References to "executive member" include the governing body; - The headteacher/ governing body of a school can receive and accept tenders.
+- 2.13.2.This scheme is consistent with the Council's Financial Regulations and Contract Standing Orders and links to these documents are in section 2.1 above. - 2.13.3.
+Any provision in Financial Regulations or Contract Standing Orders will be disapplied which would require schools: - to do anything incompatible with any of the provisions of the scheme, or any statutory provision, or any EU Procurement Directive; - to seek LA officer countersignature for any contracts for good or services for a value below £60,000 in any one year; - to select suppliers only from an approved list; - to seek fewer than three quotes/tenders in respect of any contract with a value exceeding £10,000 in any one year.;

+2.13.4.In the Contract Standing Orders:

+- References to "Delegated Officer" and "Service Manager" include a headteacher; - References to "Officer" include a school business manager; - References to "Executive Member" include the governing body; - The headteacher/governing body of a school can receive and accept tenders; - Consultation with the council's Procurement Team is not required for schools. - 2.13.5.
+Whilst schools are required to follow the Council's Contract Standing Orders, schools must ensure they have their own processes to manage the following requirements of the Contract Standing Orders: - Standard terms and conditions; - Appropriate records and storage of contract documentation; - Electronic management of the quote/tender process; - An appropriate sign off process for waivers and contract price variations.